 Many misconceptions exist about the meaning of food date labels.
 Manufacturers use two formats of food product dating on food labels.
 They are open dating format and closed dating format.
 Manufacturers use Open Dating to inform consumers about the time frame for which a food item maintains peak quality.

 Also, it helps supermarkets and stores decide how long to sell the product.
 Closed Dating uses a series of letters and numbers to show the date and time of production.
-Most manufacturers use the open dating format to show the food quality.
-Using the open dating format, there are various types of date labels on packaged products.
+Most manufacturers use the open dating format to show the quality of their food.
+Using the open dating format, various types of date labels on packaged products exist.
 They are:

-Best if used by or best before dates signify the period when the flavor and quality of the product are at their best.
-It's not a food safety date showing that the food item is bad once the date has passed.
-It means that the quality or taste might reduce.
+Best if used by or best before dates signify the period when the product's flavor and quality are at their best.
+Once the date has passed, it's not a food safety date showing that the food item is bad.
+It means that the quality or taste might be reduced.

-Manufacturers use best-before dates on a wide variety of food products.
-This includes grains, canned foods, vegetable oil, etc.
+Manufacturers use best-before dates on a wide variety of food products, including grains, canned foods, and vegetable oil.

 A freshest-by date shows the period a food product can maintain peak quality.
 Once the freshest-by date passes, the food item is no longer considered as fresh as before the due date.